realHarshCodes/Image-Edge-Detection-/README.md

 # Image Edge Detection Using Gradient (Vector Calculus Approach)

+---

-## Overview
+## 1. Overview

-This project demonstrates edge detection in digital images using principles of vector calculus.
-The image is modeled as a scalar field I(x, y), and edges are detected by identifying regions with significant intensity variation.
+This project demonstrates edge detection in digital images using concepts from vector calculus.
+The image is modeled as a scalar field **I(x, y)**, and edges are identified based on variations in pixel intensity.

+---

-## Objective
+## 2. Objective

-To detect edges in an image by computing the gradient magnitude of pixel intensity values and extracting regions with high spatial variation.
+To detect edges in an image by computing the gradient magnitude of pixel intensity values and identifying regions with high spatial variation.

+---

-## Mathematical Formulation
+## 3. Mathematical Formulation

-An image is represented as a scalar field:
+An image is represented as:

     I(x, y)

-The gradient of the image is defined as:
+Gradient of the image:

     ∇I = ( ∂I/∂x , ∂I/∂y )

-The gradient magnitude (edge strength) is given by:
+Gradient magnitude (edge strength):

-    |∇I| = √ [ (∂I/∂x)² + (∂I/∂y)² ]
+    |∇I| = √( (∂I/∂x)²
+              + (∂I/∂y)² )

 Where:
-- ∂I/∂x represents intensity change along the horizontal direction
+- ∂I/∂x → change in intensity along horizontal direction
-- ∂I/∂y represents intensity change along the vertical direction
+- ∂I/∂y → change in intensity along vertical direction

 Interpretation:
 - High |∇I| → Strong edges
 - Low |∇I| → Smooth regions

+---

-## Working Principle
+## 4. Working Principle

-The image is treated as a continuous scalar field.
-In practice, discrete approximations are used:
+The input image is treated as a scalar field where each pixel represents intensity.

-- Horizontal gradient (∂I/∂x) is computed using Sobel filter
-- Vertical gradient (∂I/∂y) is computed using Sobel filter
+1. Compute horizontal gradient (∂I/∂x)
+2. Compute vertical gradient (∂I/∂y)
+3. Combine both to calculate gradient magnitude

+    |∇I| = √( Ix² + Iy² )

+The Sobel operator is used to approximate these derivatives.
-The gradient magnitude is then calculated for each pixel.
-A threshold is applied to retain only significant intensity changes, resulting in the final edge-detected image.
+A threshold is then applied to extract only significant edges.

+---

-## Methodology
+## 5. Methodology

-1. Load the input image
+1. Load input image
-2. Convert the image to grayscale
+2. Convert image to grayscale
-3. Compute horizontal and vertical gradients using Sobel operator
+3. Compute gradients using Sobel operator
 4. Calculate gradient magnitude
 5. Normalize intensity values
 6. Apply thresholding
 7. Display results

+---

-## Technologies Used
+## 6. Technologies Used

 - Python
 - OpenCV
 - NumPy
 - Matplotlib

+---

-## Input and Output
+## 7. Input and Output

 **Input Image**

 ![Input](images/input.jpg)

 **Output Image (Edge Detection)**

 ![Output](images/Output.png)

+---

-## How to Run
+## 8. How to Run

-Install required libraries:
+### Step 1: Install Dependencies

     pip install opencv-python numpy matplotlib

-Run the project:
+### Step 2: Launch Jupyter Notebook

     jupyter notebook

+### Step 3: Run the Project

-Open the file:
+- Open file: `vector.project.ipynb`

-    vector.project.ipynb

-Execute all cells to generate output.
+- Click **Run All Cells**
+- Output images will be displayed

+---

-## Results
+## 9. Results

-The system produces:
+The system generates:

 - Original image
-- Gradient magnitude representation
+- Gradient magnitude image
-- Final edge-detected image
+- Final edge-detected output

-Edges are clearly highlighted in regions with high intensity variation.
+Edges are clearly visible in regions with high intensity variation.

+---

-## Applications
+## 10. Applications

 - Object detection
-- Medical imaging (MRI, CT analysis)
+- Medical imaging (MRI, CT scans)
-- Autonomous navigation systems
+- Autonomous navigation
 - Image segmentation
-- Computer vision pipelines
+- Computer vision systems

+---

-## Conclusion
+## 11. Conclusion

 This project demonstrates the practical application of vector calculus in image processing.
 By modeling an image as a scalar field and computing its gradient, edges can be effectively detected.
-This approach forms a fundamental component of modern computer vision systems.
+This technique forms a fundamental component of modern computer vision and artificial intelligence systems.